csteach436/csteach436.github.io/assignments.md

 tags: assignments coursework
 published: true
-summary: assignments and coursework for COMP 436
+summary: assignments and coursework for COMP 336/436
 ---

-This page will be updated each week during the semester with assignments, coursework, quizzes...
+This page will be updated each week during the Fall semester with assignments, coursework, reading suggestions &c.

 #### Coursework Overview